am-singh/stopwatch/README.md

 <img width="300" src="https://raw.githubusercontent.com/am-singh/stopwatch/master/screenshots/Download.png">

 #### 2. Allow the app in security settings
 Aftewards extract the zip and run `Stopwatch.app`.
 A warning will appear, since this app is not downloaded from the Mac AppStore.
-However, to open it navigate to `System Preferences` and click on `Security & Privacy`.
-Then click on `Open anyway`.
+However, to open the app close the warning and navigate to `System Preferences`.
+Then click on `Security & Privacy` and then `Open anyway`.
+Afterwards try to open the app again.
+Once it opens succesfully you can also move the app to your `Applications` folder.

 <img width="300" src="https://raw.githubusercontent.com/am-singh/stopwatch/master/screenshots/Security.png">